Bluetooth Technology: Physical Layer, Classification and IoT Applications

-Bluetooth is wireless technology standard using short wavelength Ultra High frequency radio waves in the license free Industrial, Scientific and Medical (ISM) frequency band.
-Bluetooth is managed by Bluetooth SIG (Special Interest Group) originally formed by five companies Ericsson, Nokia, IBM, Toshiba and Intel.
-The Bluetooth SIG will publish and update the Bluetooth specifications.
-The IEEE standardized Bluetooth as IEEE 802.15.1, but no longer maintains the standard.
-The Bluetooth radio interface enables reliable communications over short distances.
-It supports multiple channels with different power level and reliable forms of modulation.
+Bluetooth is a wireless technology standard that uses short-wavelength Ultra High Frequency radio waves in the licence-free Industrial, Scientific, and Medical (ISM) frequency band.
+Bluetooth technology is managed by Bluetooth SIG (Special Interest Group), originally formed by five companies: Ericsson, Nokia, IBM, Toshiba, and Intel.
+The Bluetooth SIG publishes and updates the Bluetooth specifications.
+IEEE standardised bluetooth technology as IEEE 802.15.1, though it no longer maintains the standard.
+The Bluetooth radio interface enables reliable communications over short distances, supporting multiple channels with different power levels and reliable modulation schemes.

 Collision in Random Frequency hopping